I understand the Toronto School of Theology (TST) is a federation. Who belongs to the federation?

 Conjoint advanced degrees are:

-I'm attracted to the MAs and PhDs, because these degrees might be better understood and more appreciated by the research universities where I might want to apply for a job.
+I’m interested in an MA or PhD degree because these degrees might be better understood and more appreciated by universities where I might want to apply for a job.
 Do you offer them?

 If I don't have a bachelor's degree, can I study at TST?